charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

   - message: i am up and running
   - You can include any additional information about the server you think might be of interest

-For instance, you should get responses to these messages from the appropriate server:
+For instance, if sent from the client, you should get responses to these messages from the appropriate server:

 - /qux/you-rang
 - /git-user/you-rang